MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/wpa-sae-authentication.md

 #### Initial request for SAE parameters

-The driver first selects a BSS to which to connect or roam and, if WDI did not provide teh PMKID for that BSS, the driver requests Commit parameters from WDI with [NDIS_STATUS_WDI_INDICATION_SAE_AUTH_PARAMS_NEEDED](ndis-status-wdi-indication-sae-auth-params-needed.md).
+The driver first selects a BSS to which to connect or roam and, if WDI did not provide the PMKID for that BSS, the driver requests Commit parameters from WDI with [NDIS_STATUS_WDI_INDICATION_SAE_AUTH_PARAMS_NEEDED](ndis-status-wdi-indication-sae-auth-params-needed.md).
 In this initial indication, the driver sets the indication type to **WDI_SAE_INDICATION_TYPE_COMMIT_REQUEST_PARAMS_NEEDED**.
 In response, WDI sends [OID_WDI_SET_SAE_AUTH_PARAMS](oid-wdi-set-sae-auth-params.md) to the driver with one of the following options.

 - Send Commit request (**WDI_SAE_REQUEST_TYPE_COMMIT_REQUEST**)
 - Fail SAE authentication (**WDI_SAE_REQUEST_TYPE_FAILURE**)